 Some jellyfish stings are excruciating, but they don’t result in death.
 That’s not true of the Australian Box Jellyfish (Chironex fleckeri), which is often cited as the most venomous marine animal.

 C. fleckeri is the largest of the 51 known species of box jellyfish.
 In terms of size, they average around 12 inches (30 cm) in diameter.
-Its tentacles can extend for 10 feet (3 meters), so it’s not the smallest thing in the ocean.
+Its tentacles can extend for 10 feet (3 m), so it’s not the smallest thing in the ocean.

 Regardless, it’s something that should be avoided at all costs, which can be difficult.
 They don’t float about with the current and can swim up to 20 ft/second (6 m/sec.) or four knots.
 Their tentacles can deliver microscopic darts carrying intensely painful venom.
+If stung and left untreated, death can come within two to five minutes.
+A single C. fleckeri has enough venom to kill around 60 adult humans.
+Nearly 80 fatalities have been recorded in Australia since the 19th century.

 9 Amazonian Giant Centipede